How to Add Curb Appeal to Your House in 15 Ways

 Now that you’ve added plenty of curb appeal to your home, it’s time to clean, repair and maintain some of the harder-to-reach places of your home.
 Here’s how you can cap off your home’s beautification efforts:

-Clean your windows.
-Cleaning your lower level windows is easy, but getting your second level and other elevated windows is a tougher task.
+Cleaning your lower level windows is easy but getting your second level and other elevated windows is a tougher task.
 Consider hiring a professional window cleaner to get the job done — and don’t forget to clean the inside of your windows, too.

-Scrub your siding.
+Another one of our curb appeal tips is to clean your sidings.
 Using simple soap and water, remove any dirt, moss or other debris from your siding.
-Use a soft-bristled brush with a handle to get the higher parts of your siding, or consider finding a professional to clean it for you.
+Use a soft-bristled brush with a handle to get the higher parts of your siding or consider finding a professional to clean it for you.

-After you’ve given your home some serious care, get in touch with your American Family Insurance agent to make sure you’re protecting everything you’ve worked so hard for.
-Home insurance and a wide variety of endorsements are available to give you and your family the peace of mind you deserve.
+After you’ve applied our tips for adding curb appeal to your home given your home some serious care, get in touch with your American Family Insurance agent to make sure you’re protecting everything you’ve worked so hard for.
+Homeowners insurance and a wide variety of endorsements are available to give you and your family the peace of mind you deserve.